 - a marital coverture ratio, which defines the portion of your future monthly benefit that might go to the alternate payee (ex-spouse), and

 - the outcomes of 7 different formulas for sharing a pension in divorce that are possible in Massachusetts.

-Be aware that judges (and couple’s separation agreements) may apply the marital coverture ratio in unsystematic and unpredictable ways.
+Be aware that judges (and a couple’s separation agreement) may apply the marital coverture ratio in unsystematic and unpredictable ways.
 In the results table you see when you run your calculation, I show you how benefits would be divided with two different coverture ratios.
 The pink cells use a relative time marital coverture ratio, while the blue cells use a bright line coverture ratio.
 Be aware, also, that a judge can simply ignore marital coverture ratios and order that 50%, or some other percentage, of the pension be awarded to the alternate payee without regard to the proportion of the pension that was earned during marriage.

 You will understand this calculator and the numbers it produces better if you read about how to divide MA state pensions in divorce, especially the section on Massachusetts formulas.

 When you divide a pension in a divorce, you will need a DRO (Domestic Relations Order), which Attorney Rueschemeyer can prepare for you.
 The MA state pension system will not divide a pension based only on a divorce agreement or decree, even if it is signed by judge.
 You will also need a DRO.

 Click here to learn more about how marital property is divided in Massachusetts divorce.

 In the results table, you will see that rows #3 and #5 are grayed out.
 This is because I have not seen any divorce agreements do the calculations in these ways, even though they are theoretically possible.